What is LED?

 Constant voltage (10V, 12V or 24V)

-Products will normally state whether they are in mA or V. Products that are rated mA should be used with a constant current driver, whereas LEDS rated in V should be used with a constant voltage driver.
-LEDs designed for a certain driver can not be used with the opposite driver as will cause damage.
+Products will normally state whether they are in mA or V. Products that are rated mA should be used with a constant current driver, whereas products rated in V should be used with a constant voltage driver.
+LEDs designed for a certain driver cannot be used with the opposite driver as it will cause damage.

 What are the advantages of 24V LEDs over 12V LEDs?

-12v LEDs are mostly suitable for applications with low light outputs whereas 24V LEDs offers products with higher outputs.
-24V Drivers also have a longer range for permissible distances between driver and light source.
+12v LEDs are mostly suitable for applications with low light outputs, whereas 24V LEDs offer products with higher outputs.
+24V drivers also have a longer range for permissible distances between driver and light source.

 Is it true that LEDs do not produce heat?

-No, The LED Fixture itself does produce heat.
-However, It is true that there is no heat, IR, in the beam.
+No, the LED fixture itself does produce heat.
+However, it is true that there is no heat in the beam.